samiralam/rules-compendium/docs/phb/3-character-classes/index.md

 # Chapter 3: Character Classes

-Character class provides a character’s most exciting capabilities.
+Character class provides a character's most exciting capabilities.
 This chapter offers twelve classes, each of which contains four subclasses—all summarized below.

 <div class="grid cards" markdown>